-It is the responsibility of individual Laboratory Managers within the Directorate of Laboratory Medicine, who provide services for diagnostic testing and/or screening, to develop local procedures relating to those tests and screening in accordance with the Trust ‘Policy for the Management of Clinical Diagnostic Tests or Screening Procedures’ and the guidance in the DLM policy.
+It is the responsibility of individual Laboratory Managers within the Division of Laboratory Medicine, who provide services for diagnostic testing and/or screening, to develop local procedures relating to those tests and screening in accordance with the Trust ‘Policy for the Management of Clinical Diagnostic Tests or Screening Procedures’ and the guidance in the DLM policy.

 Trust policy states:

 “…It is the responsibility of the referring healthcare professional to peruse, view, act upon and record the outcomes/results of any diagnostic test and/or screening procedure they have requested.
 If they are not able to do this during their working hours they must ensure appropriate handover of their responsibilities.”

 The Division of Laboratory Medicine has developed three flowcharts to help explain to users the communication of test results from the Division, showing the attempts made by the Division to communicate results, urgent results and the failsafe mechanisms in place.